seznam/ProPsy/README.md

 /www/adm/envoy/sbin/envoy --config-path /www/adm/envoy/conf/envoy.yaml --service-cluster xds_cluster --service-zone ko --v2-config-only -l info
 ```

 And you should be done! :)

 ## FAQ
 ### Multi-clustering
 ProPsy supports running across multiple clusters.
 How, do you ask?
 Try creating a PPS with the **same** name+namespace in the other locality.
 Suddenly you can control traffic.

-Note, that the main locality controls the service's type (HTTP, TCP) and % of the traffic.
+Note, that the main locality controls the service's type (HTTP, TCP), possible TLS certificate and % of the traffic.
 Setting 50% of traffic in the other locality has no effect, just as setting canary zone in the other locality.

 ### Weights Example
 Cluster A: (local zone)